 In this worksheet, we will practice calculating the separations between lenses used in microscopes, their powers and focal lengths, and the magnifications produced by them.

-An amoeba is 0.305 cm away from the 0.300 cm-focal length objective lens of a microscope, as shown.
+An amoeba is 0.305 cm away from a microscope’s objective lens of focal length 0.300 cm as shown.

 How far behind the objective lens is the image formed by the objective lens?

 What is the magnification of the image formed by the objective lens?

 An eyepiece with a focal length of 2.00 cm is placed 20.0 cm from the objective.
 How far in front of the eyepiece is the final image?

 What angular magnification is produced by the eyepiece?

 What is the overall magnification produced by combining the objective lens with the eyepiece?

 A microscope can accept light from objects at angles as large as .
 The microscope is used to observe structures that can be resolved when illuminated with light of wavelength 450 nm.